 Science Interactive (SI) products have been safely used by students since 1994.
 Each year, tens of thousands of students use our products to safely and effectively perform traditional science lab work in non-campus settings.
-Our 21-year, 100% safety record of supplying course-specific, single- use/single-student kits containing laboratory equipment and experiment supplies is unmatched in the industry.
+Our 100% safety record of supplying course-specific, single-use/single-student kits containing laboratory equipment and experiment supplies is unmatched in the industry.

 Micro-Scale Chemistry Technology

 All kits are designed on the principles of micro-scale chemistry technology which, in itself, is a material safety measure.
 Micro-scale techniques were specifically designed to provide a safe and environment-friendly method of performing scientific experiments.
-Instead of large beakers of chemicals, micro-scale techniques utilize small quantities of chemicals and scaled-down science equipment.
-But micro-scale does not compromise the quality of the learning experience or the integrity of the experimental result.
-Micro-scale techniques are extensively used on college campuses today, as well as in distance education.
-This is due to their proven success in science education, exceptional safety record, ease of use, and minimal environmental impact.
+Instead of large beakers of chemicals, micro-scale techniques utilize small quantities of chemicals and scaled-down science equipment without compromising the quality of the learning experience or the integrity of the experimental result.
+Micro-scale techniques are extensively used on college campuses today, as well as in distance education due to their proven success in science education, exceptional safety record, ease of use, and minimal environmental impact.